anuarippolit/DB_Assignment3/README.md

   - Photo not retrieved automatically upon request for caregiver
   - in database only names are saved, but web-api has:
   - separate endpoints for update (`PUT /caregivers/{id}/photo`) and get (`GET /caregivers/{id}/photo`)
+- "USER" database from Part II was re-named to "account" as it is reserved word, and I have experienced a range of problems with SQLAlchemy functions due to quotes needed for table "USER".

 ## Run app: